M Criminal Defense

 Dearborn Drug Crime Defense Lawyer

 Facing drug charges in Dearborn?
 You need immediate, aggressive legal protection.
-Whether you’re charged with drug possession, trafficking, or manufacturing, the consequences can be devastating including jail time, massive fines, and a permanent criminal record.
+Whether you are charged with drug possession, trafficking, or manufacturing, the consequences can be devastating, including jail time, massive fines, and a permanent criminal record.
 But with the right legal defense, you can protect your rights and fight for your future.

-At The Moubarak Law Firm, our experienced drug crimes defense attorneys understand the complexity of Michigan drug laws and how to dismantle the prosecution’s case.
-We don’t just react.
-We build smart, strategic defenses based on your unique situation.
+At M Criminal Law, our experienced drug crime defense attorneys understand the complexity of Michigan drug laws and how to dismantle the prosecution’s case.
+We do not just react; we build smart, strategic defenses based on your unique situation.

 📞 Call now for a free consultation: (313) 566-4802

-What to Do If You're Arrested for a Drug Crime in Dearborn
+What to Do If You are Arrested for a Drug Crime in Dearborn

 Your actions immediately after an arrest can significantly affect your case:

-• Stay calm and comply: Don’t resist or argue with police.
+• Stay calm and comply: Do not resist or argue with police.

 • Invoke your right to remain silent: Anything you say will be used against you.

-• Request an attorney immediately: Don’t speak until you’ve talked to a lawyer.
+• Request an attorney immediately: Do not speak until you have talked to a lawyer.

 • Avoid discussing the case with anyone else: Not friends, family, or cellmates.